-As mentioned in [1], the interval coloring with bandwidth problem is motivated by applications, mainly from the field of communication networks.
-We believe that our problem, the variable sized interval coloring with bandwidth problem, could have applications in networks with line topology.
-Consider such a network consisting of links, where each link has channels of constant capacity.
+As mentioned in [AE03], the interval coloring problem with bandwidth arises in many applications.
+Most of the applications come from the field of communication networks.
+Consider a network with a line topology that consists of links, where each link has channels of constant capacity.
 A connection request is from one network node a to another node b and has a bandwidth associated with it.
-The set of requests assigned to a channel must not exceed the capacity of the channel on any of the links on the path [a, b].
+The set of requests assigned to a channel must not exceed the capacity of the channel on any of the links on the path [a,b].
 The goal is to minimize the number of channels (colors) used.
-In our problem, we can choose the capacity of the channel.
-We assume that we pay a cost proportional to the capacity of the channel, rather than a fixed cost, that is charged in the case of unit capacity channels.
-A connection request from a to b corresponds to an interval [a, b] with the respective bandwidth requirement and the goal is to minimize the sum of capacities of the channels used to serve all requests.
+In our problem, we can choose the capacity of the channel, and therefore we pay a cost proportional to the capacity of the channel, rather than a fixed cost, that is charged in the case of unit capacity channels.
+A connection request from a to b corresponds to an interval [a,b] with the respective bandwidth requirement and the goal is to minimize the sum of capacities of the channels used to serve all requests.
 In our model, we allow different capacities since not all channels are necessarily identical.
-We remark that studying the problem for general cost functions, where the cost of a color is not necessarily equal to its capacity, could be an interesting topic for future work.
-For example, it may be natural to assume that buying a color of twice the capacity is cheaper than twice the cost of the original capacity.

-Another potential application comes from scheduling.
+Another important application comes from scheduling.
 A requested job has a starting time, a duration, and a resource requirement during its execution.
 Jobs (intervals) arrive online and must be assigned to a machine (color) immediately.
 It is possible to pick a machine of any capability, which is fixed when the machine is ordered.
 The cost of the machine is proportional to its resource capacity.
 The objective is to minimize the sum of the costs of the machines used.